Seikatsu: Beautiful from any Perspective

 There are only a few minor drawbacks to Seikatsu.
 The hexagonal play area is printed on a standard square gameboard; it is a bit awkward to align yourself with the blue or green pagoda, each of which is close to a corner of the square.
 The pink flowers can be mistaken for the purple flowers until you look at them closely.
 But these issues are minor and do not substantially affect our enjoyment of the game.

-If you are looking for a great game to play with just one or two opponents, consider picking up Seikatsu from Amazon.
+If you are looking for a great game to play with just one or two opponents, consider picking up Seikatsu from Amazon, or ask for it at your local game store.
 You’ll be glad you did!

 The Family Gamers were provided a review copy of Seikatsu from IDW Games.